-The results are critically important because census data help businesses, researchers, and policymakers all make decisions.
-The data could show, for example, that your community needs a new fire department, more funding for school lunches, or more services for single-parent families.
+The results are critically important because this once-a-decade census data helps businesses, researchers, and communities make decisions.
+The data can help inform where your community needs a new fire department, more funding for school lunches, or new roads.

-Of course, the census tells us much more than just the population of your country, state, and community.
-The census helps collect a wide range of statistics about the makeup of that population, from ages, to races, to how many people own their home.
+Of course, the census tells us much more than just the population of our country, your state, and your community.
+The census produces a wide range of statistics about the makeup of those populations, from ages and races to how many people own their home.

 The U.S. Constitution requires that electoral districts be periodically adjusted or redrawn to account for population shifts.
 Each decade, the census reveals where populations have risen or fallen.

-State legislatures or independent bipartisan commissions handle the process of actually redrawing district lines.
-The U.S. Census Bureau provides population counts to the states so that they can redistrict based on the population shifts.
+State legislatures or independent bipartisan commissions handle the process of redrawing congressional district lines.
+The U.S. Census Bureau provides population counts to the states for this purpose.

-The census also collects data that are valuable for businesses, which rely on census results to help make decisions such as where to open new stores, where to expand operations, and which products and services to sell.
+The census also collects data that is valuable for businesses, which rely on census results to help make decisions such as where to open new stores, where to expand operations, and which products and services to offer.